 In October 2022 the Company signed a EUR 6.3 million credit line agreement with Luminor Bank AS Lithuanian branch.
-The funds from the credit line will be available on demand for one year from signing.
+The funds from the credit line will be available on demand until maturity of agreement.
 The borrowing is secured with shares of AB Šiaulių Bankas.
-As at 31 December 2022 and 2023 the Company have complied with bank loan covenants.
-As at 31 December 2023 the unused portion of the credit line was EUR 1,400 thousand (2022: EUR 3,000 thousand)
+As at 31 December 2023 the Company have complied with bank loan covenants.
+As at 31 December 2023 the unused portion of the credit line was EUR 1,400 thousand.
+As at 31 December 2024 credit line agreement is matured.